 I came to Spain to make skydive over Castellón de la Plana but in the meantime I visited Barcelona.
-I flew to this city at 9 pm.
+I came to this city at 9 pm.
 Next day at 9 am I had a train to Castellón and I decided not to sleep and see how Barcelona looks at night.
-It turned out, it looks a little different that I imagined.
+It turned out, it looks a little different that I had imagined.

 I visitied some most famous places, e.g. Placa D’ Espanya, Font màgica, Las Ramblas, Sagrada Familia.
 How they looked like?
 Placa D’ Espanya was quite nice.
 In Font magica there wasn’t any water.
-On Las Ramblas I was expecting some tourists because I’ve read before that it’s very tourist street, but in fact there were any tourists.
+On Las Ramblas I was expecting some tourists because I’ve read before that it’s very touristy street, but in fact there were any tourists.
 Instead, there was plenty of prostitutes and people selling beer and drugs.
 And police.
 They were riding from time to time, sellers where hiding then cans of beer in refuse bins and police was riding further… but sometimes police was not so naive and they asked dealers to remove it from refuse bin.
-I was happy, I was seeing police quite often because area didn’t look safe.
+I was happy, I was seeing police quite often because the area didn’t look safe.

 – Hola, ¿qué tal? – asked some guy

 – Bien, gracias – I replied, and it was only I could say in Spanish

 – No, thank you

 – No, thank you (I’m not sure if he wanted to sell me sex or buy it from me…)

 Some other guy wanted to go with me to a party, some other to drink with me wine and when I refused and went further he shouted that he needs my help… I’m not sure how really dangerous was this place, no one was aggressive, but I wouldn’t go there once again alone at night.